jsor/jcarousel/README.md

 Examples
 --------

-There are no examples ready yet for the new version 0.3, but you can browse the [functional tests](test/functional/) to get an impression how to setup things.
+You can find some example implementations in the [`examples/`](examples/) directory.
+You can also browse the [functional tests](test/functional/) to get an impression how to setup jCarousel.

 Credits
 -------